USRSE/documents/governance.md

 In the event of the absence of the Chair, the Vice Chair will preside at meetings.
-The Vice Chair will be responsible for ensuring the community is kept informed of Association activities through regular newsletters, social media posts, etc. In addition, the Vice Chair will annually prepare a report of Association activities in the past year.
+The Vice Chair will be responsible for ensuring the community is kept informed of Association activities through regular newsletters, social media posts, etc.

 #### Election Chair